 Virtually no information exists about that instrument other than the fact that it had a two-manual console.
 The number of ranks of pipes is unknown as well.
 It is believed to have been removed from the theatre shortly after the renovation into the Roxy in 1933, as sound films were sure to stay and vaudeville was discontinued after the winter season of 1934.

 The theatre remained without an organ until the mid-seventies when an electronic one was installed to accompany some live shows during that period.
-Although the make is unknown, it is a large three-manual church organ, used only on rare occasions with various live shows.
+Although the make is unknown, it was a large three-manual church organ, used only on rare occasions with various live shows.
 It was removed in 1978 and again, the theatre was without an organ.

 In 1981, a local music store provided a demonstrator Lowery electronic organ to the theatre.
 They also provided an organist each Saturday evening as a way to showcase their brand of organ.
 This organ was used by the theatre management to determine whether the public had any interest in live organ music before the show.
 It was decided that since the patronage seemed to enjoy the organ prologues, that a search would be made to acquire an original theatre pipe organ and have it installed in the Roxy.